Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Introduction

 The communications system model is often based on a time-varying satellite constellation model with satellites serving multiple users within their spotbeams on Earth.
 This deterministic system model is used in simulation-based analyses for an accurate description of the performance of a particular system.
-However, it poses some tractability issues when it comes to theoretical analysis, especially for ultra-dense LEO mega-constellations that nowadays typically have hundreds or even thousands of satellites \cite{DelPortillo2019}.
+However, it poses tractability issues for theoretical analysis, especially for ultra-dense LEO mega-constellations that can comprise hundreds or thousands of satellites \cite{DelPortillo2019}.
 Taking advantage of the large number of satellites in an ultra-dense mega-constellation, stochastic system models have been developed in recent years to model satellite mega-constellations using point processes \cite{Okati2020a, Okati2022}.
-While stochastic models are limited in their ability to accurately capture time-dependent orbit trajectories over short time scales, they offer tractable system models that are amenable to theoretical analyses which describe the system performance with more generality.
-The loss in accuracy of stochastic models can be reduced using our semi-stochastic model \cite{Mcbain2025b}, which recovers the time-dependent behaviour of the orbit trajectories while retaining tractability. {The essence of our approach is to consider the orbital trajectories of only the satellites visible at the handover decision time, improving tractability while maintaining high accuracy.} { A key open question concerns the choice of modelling framework---deterministic, stochastic, or semi-stochastic---depending on the purpose of the analysis, such as performance characterisation or communication strategy design (e.g., handover optimisation).
-In many cases, incorporating the system's time-dependent behaviour is essential; otherwise, the resulting analysis would be inherently limited.}
+While stochastic models are limited in their ability to accurately capture time-dependent orbit trajectories over short time scales, they offer tractable models that are amenable to general theoretical analyses.
+The loss in accuracy of stochastic models can be reduced using our semi-stochastic model \cite{Mcbain2025b}, which recovers the time-dependent behaviour of orbit trajectories while retaining tractability. {Specifically, we retain deterministic trajectories only for the satellites visible at the handover decision time, which preserves the relevant time dependence for handover optimisation while keeping the analysis tractable.} {More broadly, whether a deterministic, stochastic, or semi-stochastic model is appropriate depends on the purpose of the analysis; for handover optimisation, incorporating time dependence is essential whenever satellites persist long enough for link statistics to evolve.}